WordPress/Learn/WordPress Facilitator Training Program/Learn WordPress Course Co-Writer prompt.md

 - **No em dashes** anywhere in content.
 Use commas, colons, or parentheses instead, or restructure the sentence.
 Em dashes are a common default when listing or appending; actively substitute before delivering a draft.
 - **US English** as the default language
 - **Primary audience term:** Defined by the user during intake.
 Use consistently throughout all content.
-- **Sentence case for all headings:** Section headings use sentence case — capitalize only the first word and proper nouns.
+- **Sentence case for all headings:** Section headings use sentence case, capitalizing only the first word and proper nouns.
 Do not use title case for section headings.
+- **List formatting:** Use bullet lists for unordered items where sequence does not matter.
+Any list of items that follows a colon must be formatted as a bullet list, not run together in a sentence or paragraph.
+Use numbered lists only for sequential steps or items that must be completed or understood in a specific order.
+Do not use numbered lists for unordered items, and do not use bullet lists for steps that depend on sequence.

 ---